NCJA Members-Only Webinar Series

 About the Presenter:

-The presenter for this webinar is NCJA Senior Staff Associate Lisa Nine Accordini.
-Lisa is in her ninth year with NCJA and currently provides training and technical assistance to grantees, subgrantees and stakeholders of the U.S. Department of Homeland Security/Federal Emergency Management Agency (FEMA).
+NCJA Senior Staff Associate Lisa Nine Accordini is in her ninth year with NCJA and currently provides training and technical assistance to grantees, subgrantees and stakeholders of the U.S. Department of Homeland Security/Federal Emergency Management Agency (FEMA).
 She obtained her national credential as a certified Grants Management Specialist from the National Grants Management Association in 2012 and will share the latest updates and information on the new Omni Circular presented last month during the NGMA National Conference in Arlington, VA.